periperipatus/rcn_summer/Fastqs to SNPs/3_snps.md

 	* [Prepping Alignments](#prepping-alignments)
 	* [SNP calling](#snp-calling)
 	* [Filtering](#Filtering)

 * [Useful Resources](#useful-resources)

 # Tutorial

 For today's tutorial we will start with some bam files that I have processed for input into GATK snp calling following their [germline best practices pipeline](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-)

-You do NOT need to repeat the steps until the section on GATK.
-HOWEVER, there ARE questions in Mapping and Prepping Alignments/ReadGroups so please review the process.
+You do NOT need to repeat the steps until the end of the section on SNP calling, and the [FILTERING](#Filtering) section.
+HOWEVER, there ARE questions in Mapping and Prepping Alignments/ReadGroups throughout the tutorial so please review the code.

 ## Pre-Processing